KoreaLogicDay/KoreaLogicDay.github.io/2026/index.md

 ## Registration

-To participate in the event, please complete your registration [using this form](https://docs.google.com/forms/d/e/1FAIpQLScIz32zS-PwApobhxtLYc_x9uDX6KXLtRZ-HBe-exSPmMLALA/viewform) by **January 5, 2026**.
+To participate in the event, please complete your registration by **January 5, 2026**.

 ## Venue